Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

-As seen in the block-level UEP problem {\bf (P2)}, proper grouping of the semantic bits is critical in maximizing the performance of the block coding approach.
-For example, when bits have similar target bit-flip probabilities, forming larger groups can reduce the overall blocklength and improve coding efficiency.
-In contrast, when the target probabilities differ significantly, using smaller groups allows for more precise adherence to individual protection requirements, thereby enhancing overall UEP performance.
+As seen in the block-level UEP problem {\bf (P2)}, proper partitioning of the semantic bits is critical in maximizing the performance of the block coding approach.
+For example, when bits have similar target bit-flip probabilities, forming long blocks can reduce the overall blocklength and improve coding efficiency.
+In contrast, when the target probabilities differ significantly, using short blocks allows for more precise adherence to individual protection requirements, thereby enhancing overall UEP performance.
 We formalize this intuition by using the normal approximation of the finite blocklength capacity, which approximates the rate $k/n$ of an $(n,k)$ code as

 where \textsf{BLER} is the block error rate (BLER) of an $(n,k)$ code and $V=1-(1+\textsf{SNR})^{-2}$ is the channel dispersion \cite{polyanskiy2010channel}.
 Based on this, we approximate a BLER expression for an $(n,k)$ code as follows: